 We offer shipping to throughout the USA and Canada.
 You can always count on Torshel to provide you the best product at an affordable price.

-When buying your storm shelter either in-ground or above-ground, you need to be aware of many factors and compare them among competitors to make the right decision.
+When buying your storm shelter (also known as a safe room) either in-ground or above-ground, you need to be aware of many factors and compare them among competitors to make the right decision.

-Torshel is a professional and respectful company in this type of industry.
+Torshel is a professional and respectful company.
+We take our reputation as a provider of tornado shelters and installation very seriously.
 The following is not intended to damage the reputation of anyone.
 The aim is to present you a set of facts.
-Regardless if you buy from Torshel or another company, it is hoped that after reading these facts, you will be an educated and happy customer.
+Regardless if you buy from Torshel or another shelter, it is hoped that after reading these facts, you will be an educated and happy customer.

-There are many protective products and storm shelter companies in the market.
+There are many protective products and tornado shelter companies in the market.
 Most of them are good, but there are many bad apples.